Ashfall (film): Plot

 Paektu Mountain, an active volcano straddling the China–North Korea border, suddenly erupts, causing severe earthquakes in both North and South Korea.
 Pandemonium ensues on the Korean peninsula, with more eruptions predicted in the area.
 To prevent another disaster, Jeon Yoo-kyung (Jeon Hye-jin) plans an operation based on a theory by Professor Kang Bong-rae (Ma Dong-seok), who had studied Mount Baekdu and its possible future eruptions.
+The plan is to detonate a nuclear bomb near the mine located near Mount Paektu to release the built-up pressure to stop further eruption.

 Jo In-chang (Ha Jung-woo) is assigned to be the captain of a special forces team taking part in the operation.
 Jo In-chang contacts Lee Joon-pyeong (Lee Byung-hun) who is part of the Korean People's Army in North Korea as a spy.
 Meanwhile, Jo In-Chang's pregnant wife Choi Ji-young (Bae Suzy) is alone in Seoul and struggling to survive amidst the disaster.

 In-Chang departs with his team on a plane, and they parachute after their airplane malfunctions.
 They locate Joon-pyeong, who was being held in a North Korean prison, and seek his knowledge in finding the correct mine closest to Paektu's caldera.
 After threatening his dying wife to disclose the location of his daughter, Joon-pyeong guides In-chang's team to a power station, and they extract a piece of uranium from a nuclear missile.
 This alerts the American garrison in South Korea, which sends soldiers to stop Joon-pyeong from delivering the uranium piece to several gangsters from China.